Riktam-Santra/Fludex/README.md

 ## Why is the versioning so confusing?

-This app is my first ever actual app that I have committed myself too and that is actually in long term development.
+This app is my first ever actual app that I have committed myself to and that is actually in long term development.
 Before, I had no idea how versioning worked and so I was totally a newbie.

 Long story short, I didn't know how versioning worked and by the time I understood the correct way it as too late.